Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning: Introduction

 In this paper, we propose a \textit{Scene Structure Guidance Network (SSGNet)}, a single general neural network architecture for extracting task-specific structural features of scenes.
 Our SSGNet is lightweight in both size and computation, and is a plug-and-play module that can be applied to any baseline low-level vision architectures.
 The SSGNet computes a set of parameterized eigenvector maps, whose combination is selectively determined in favor of the target domain.
-To achieve this, we introduce two effective losses: (1) \textit{Eigen loss}, motivated by the traditional graph partitioning problem~\cite{shi2000normalized}, forms a basis set of scene structures based on weight graphs on an image grid.
+To achieve this, we introduce two effective losses: (1) \textit{Eigen loss}, motivated by the traditional graph partitioning problem~\citep{shi2000normalized}, forms a basis set of scene structures based on weight graphs on an image grid.
 (2) \textit{Spatial loss} enforces the sparsity of each eigenvector for diverse representations of scene structures.
-We note that, without any supervision, our SSGNet can successfully learn to generate task-specific and informative structural information as shown in \Figref{teaser}.
-To demonstrate the wide applicability of our SSGNet, we conduct extensive experiments on several low-level vision applications, including joint upsampling and image denoising, and achieve state-of-the-art results, even in cross-dataset generalization.
+We note that, without any supervision, our SSGNet can successfully learn to generate task-specific and informative structural information as shown in \cref{teaser}.

+To demonstrate the wide applicability of our SSGNet, we conduct extensive experiments on several low-level vision applications and achieve state-of-the-art results, even in zero-shot cross validations.
+We further embed our structural guidance module on edge computing devices.
+To do this, we additionally design a lighter-weight module for depth computations, SSGNet-D, in that those tasks require relatively sparse information such as object boundary, compared to image restoration tasks where estimate whole image edges.
+With only 29K parameters, SSGNet-D effectively extracts the object boundaries of scenes and brings the performance gain on depth computations.
+We implement our newly proposed SSGNet-D on the edge computing device (Jetson AGX Orin) and check the performance gain on monocular depth estimation task in the wild, with little computational delay.

-\section{Related Work}
+\section{Related work}

 Our work is closely related to scene structure embedding for low-level vision tasks.